T-Troll/alienfx-tools/Doc/alienfan-gui.md

 **Important:** Fans can only be controlled if Power Mode set to "Manual", and will be defined by BIOS value at other modes!

-"X" button above sensors list reset maximal temperature sensors value to current one.
+"Clear Max." button above sensors list reset maximal temperature sensors value to current one.
-"X" button above fans list REMOVE ALL CURVES for currently selected fan.
+"X" button above fans list REMOVE ALL CURVES (for all sensors) for currently selected fan.

 "Check Max. boost" button will check possibility of currently selected fan to increase RPM even more, then 100% boost.
 It will switch curve window to other mode - showing currently tested boost level and resulting RPM.
 This process can take some minutes, window with final results will be shown after the process ends, and they be used lately for this fan.
 You can press "Stop check" button any time to stop max. boost check.
-Press "X" button at right to reset fan boost to BIOS default values.
+Press "Default boost" button to reset fan boost to BIOS default values.

 ```
 How to use it
 ```

+First, select the Fan you want to control from left list.
-Fan control is temperature sensor-driven, so first select one of the temperature sensors.
+Fan control is temperature sensor-driven, so select and check the sensors you want to use for fan control from sensors list.
-Then, choose fan(s) tied to it's reading - you can select from none to all in any combination.
-Set check box(es) for fan(s) you need.

-After you doing so, currently selected fan settings will be shown at "Fan Curve" window - you will see current fan boost at the top, and the selected fan control curve (green line).
+After you doing this, currently selected fan settings will be shown at "Fan Curve" window - you will see current fan boost at the top, and the fan control curve for selected sensor (green line).
 The rest of the sensors controlling the same fan marked as yellow dotted lines.
 Big green and yellow dots present temperature and proposed boost set for every sensor controlling this fan, red one show current hardware boost settings an selected sensor temperature.
 Now play with fan control curve - it defines fan boost by temperature level.
 X axle is temperature, Y axle is boost level.